udoprog/unicycle/README.md

 this regard, it's interesting to talk about _fairness_ in how the tasks are being driven.

-The current implementation of [FuturesUnordered] maintains a queue of tasks interested in waking up.
+The current implementation of [FuturesUnordered][futures-rs] maintains a queue of tasks interested in waking up.
 As a task is woken up, it's added to the head of this queue to signal its interest.
-When [FuturesUnordered] is being polled, it drains this queue in a loop and polls the associated task.
+When [FuturesUnordered][futures-rs] is being polled, it drains this queue in a loop and polls the associated task.
 This process has a side effect of tasks who aggressively signal interest in waking up will receive priority and be polled more frequently, since there is a higher chance that while the queue is being drained, their interest will be re-added to the queue.
-This can lead to instances where a small number of tasks can can cause the polling loop of [FuturesUnordered] to [spin abnormally].
+This can lead to instances where a small number of tasks can can cause the polling loop of [FuturesUnordered][futures-rs] to [spin abnormally].
 This issue was [reported by Jon Gjengset], and improved on by [limiting the amount FuturesUnordered is allowed to spin].